Table of Contents

 As you study and take practice tests, strive to earn the highest grade of which you are capable.
 The CFP exam is different from licensing exams, which are then assigned a percentage grade, which means that those test takers need to earn a minimum percentage to pass.
 However, with the CFP, you won’t receive a grade for your exam.
 You’ll get a letter telling you if you failed or passed.

-Take advantage of review courses.
+Make sure to check for and take advantage of review courses.
 By doing so, you’ll be provided with pointers on how to apply reasoning in the case study questions.
 You may also find out how much importance, or weight, is given to each exam section.
 Because of how much material is presented in the CFP exam, some topics may only get a few questions.
 If you understand which topics are likely to be given less importance, you’ll be able to focus on the remaining topics.
 Don’t cram for the exam.